shayalieb/bootstrap-pokedex/README.md

 ![Pokedex homepage](/img/home-page.jpg)

 ## The user chooses a pokemon from the list

+A pop-up window will  show a pokemon's details
 ![pokemon info](/img/pokemon-info.png)

 By clicking on one of the pokemon's, a pop-up will appear with the relevant info on that pokemon